Jesperoka/robust_rl/docker_guide.md

 ```sh
 docker start -a -i name_of_container
 ```
-where `name_of_container` can be specified during creation, or they will be pseudo-randomly created and you can run:
+where `name_of_container` can be specified during creation using the `--name <name>` option, or they will be pseudo-randomly created and you can run:
 ```sh
 docker ps -a
 ```